memfault/interrupt/_drafts/gdbundle.md

 * auto-gen TOC:
 {:toc}

-## Consequences of GDB's Lack of Plugin Manager
+## Why Does GDB Need a Plugin Manager

 What has happened in the GDB ecosystem due to not having a plugin manager?